Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-roulette/walkthrough.md

-In this Game, we need to have make the *stolenEnough()* bool returns true in order to solve the lab. &nbsp;
+In this Game, we need to have the *stolenEnough()* bool return true in order to solve the lab. &nbsp;
 &nbsp;
 ```solidity
 contract Setup{